create-new-entity/fso-open/README.md

 # [Full Stack Open](https://fullstackopen.com/en/)
 ---

-Deep Dive Into Modern Web Development.

-Learn React, Redux, Node.js, MongoDB, GraphQL and TypeScript in one go!
-This course will introduce you to modern JavaScript-based web development.
-The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.

----

 ### Contents
 - [Part 0 Fundamentals of Web apps](#part-0-fundamentals-of-web-apps-contents)
 - [Part 1 Introduction to React](#part-1-introduction-to-react-contents)